 The Digital Forensics in Criminal Justice Program is designed to provide you with specialized knowledge in digital forensics and the criminal justice field combined with a broad educational background.
 The program offers theoretical, practical, and technical instruction designed to meet an ever-increasing demand for law enforcement, security, and correctional personnel who also maintain specialized training in digital forensics and cybercrime.
 As a graduate of this program, you would be prepared to seek employment and perform specialized forensic work during your career as a police officer, corrections officer, conservation officer, juvenile officer, private security officer, detective, or special agent, or continue your education in criminal justice and digital forensics for a career as a digital forensics examiner.

 When the Digital Forensics in Criminal Justice Program is successfully completed, students will be prepared for an entry-level position in law enforcement, security, corrections, or private security.
 An Associate in Digital Forensics in Criminal Justice degree will help you distinguish yourself among other applicants and can be the foundational education for those wishing to work in cybercrime investigations and digital forensics or for those looking to advance their career with a bachelor’s degree in criminal justice.

-When the Corporate Digital Forensics Program is successfully completed, students will be prepared for an entry-level position as a digital forensic analyst, malware analyst, or computer forensic technician.
-An Associate in Corporate Digital Forensics degree will help you distinguish yourself among other applicants and can be the foundational education for those wishing to work as a digital forensic examiner or in the fields of eDiscovery, or for those looking to advance their career with a bachelor’s degree in digital forensics or computer science.
+When the Digital Forensics and Incident Response (DFIR) Program is successfully completed, students will be prepared for an entry-level position as a digital forensic analyst, malware analyst, or computer forensic technician.
+An Associate in Digital Forensics will help you distinguish yourself among other applicants and can be the foundational education for those wishing to work as a digital forensic examiner or in the fields of eDiscovery, or for those looking to advance their career with a bachelor’s degree in digital forensics or computer science.

 Delta has signed transfer agreements to continue your criminal justice studies with: